-Each intended loading arrangement is to be shown on a separate cargo-handling plan.
+Each intended loading arrangement shall be shown on a separate cargo-handling plan.

-Cargo-handling plans are to show the entire cargo piping system and the locations for installation of blank flanges needed to meet the above piping separation requirements.
+Cargo-handling plans shall show the entire cargo piping system and the locations for installation of blank flanges needed to meet the above piping separation requirements.

-A copy of each approved cargo-handling plan is to be kept on board the ship.
+A copy of each approved cargo-handling plan shall be kept on board the ship.

-The Certificate is to include reference to the approved cargo-handling plans.
+The Certificate shall include reference to the approved cargo-handling plans.

-18.20 Before each initial loading of these products, a certificate verifying that the required piping separation has been achieved is to be obtained from a competent authority representative and carried on board the ship.
+18.20 Before each initial loading of these products, a certificate verifying that the required piping separation has been achieved shall be obtained from a competent authority representative and carried on board the ship.

-Each connection between a blank flange and pipeline flange is to be fitted with a wire and seal by the responsible person to ensure that inadvertent removal of the blank flange is impossible.
+Each connection between a blank flange and pipeline flange shall be fitted with a wire and seal by the responsible person to ensure that inadvertent removal of the blank flange is impossible.

-- 18.21 The maximum allowable tank filling limits for each tank are to be indicated for each loading temperature which may be applied and for the applicable maximum reference temperature, on a list to be approved by the Register.
-A copy of the list is to be permanently kept on board by the master. - 18.22 The cargo is to be carried under suitable protective padding of nitrogen gas.
-Nitrogen of commercially pure quality (99,9 % by volume) is to be used for padding.
+- 18.21 The maximum allowable tank filling limits for each tank shall be indicated for each loading temperature which may be applied and for the applicable maximum reference temperature, on a list to be approved by the Register.
+A copy of the list shall be permanently kept on board by the master. - 18.22 The cargo shall be carried under suitable protective padding of nitrogen gas.
+Nitrogen of commercially pure quality (99,9 % by volume) shall be used for padding.

-An automatic nitrogen make-up system is to be installed to prevent the tank pressure falling below 7 kPa in the event of product temperature fall due to ambient conditions or malfunctioning of refrigeration system.
+An automatic nitrogen make-up system shall be installed to prevent the tank pressure falling below 7 kPa in the event of product temperature fall due to ambient conditions or malfunctioning of refrigeration system.

-Sufficient nitrogen is to be available on board to satisfy the demand of the automatic pressure control.
+Sufficient nitrogen shall be available on board to satisfy the demand of the automatic pressure control.